Today, I’m going to discuss the best vitamin C serums for hyperpigmentation (spoiler: my top pick is SkinCeuticals Serum 10 AOX+).

 So how good is ε-viniferin compared to traditional vitamin C?

 Well, a 2014 study led by Professor Vercauteren found that trans-ε-viniferin was 4x more effective than kojic acid and 62x more effective than L-ascorbic acid at inhibiting melanin in mushroom tyrosinase. (source: A Huge PVDF Adsorption Difference Between Resveratrol and ε-Viniferin Allows to Quantitatively Purify Them and to Assess Their Anti-Tyrosinase Property, 2014)

 In English, this means ε-viniferin is a powerful dark spot remover, since excess melanin is the main cause of hyperpigmentation.
 However, I’d add that this has only been studied in-vitro (lab tests) with no randomized control trials (RCT) yet to compare the real-world results against vitamin C. 🔬

-Finally, Caudalie owns a global patent on skin brightening formulas with ε-viniferin (filed in 2002) and you already know how I feel about patents: it protects the inventors and encourages innovation, but it means consumers will have to pay a higher price to get the “real deal”. (source: Google Patents)
+Finally, Caudalie owns a global patent on skin brightening formulas with ε-viniferin (filed in 2002) and you already know how I feel about patents: it encourages innovation but it means consumers will have to pay a higher price to get the “real deal”. (source: Google Patents)